How Innovation Shapes Financial Structure: The Moderating Role of Institutional Quality: Introduction

 \section{Introduction}

 Most studies on the relationship between innovation and financial systems share two perspectives.
-First, stock markets are better positioned to fund innovation than banks and second, innovation is a dependent variable, an outcome shaped by financial markets \citep{holmstrom1993market, allen1999diversity, hsu2014financial, brown2009financing, brown2013law, rajan1998finance,kortum2000venture}.
-However, plotting the number of patent applications, a proxy for innovation, against the three dimensions of financial structure shows that it depends on the specific dimension of financial structure whether stock markets are more relevant than banks.
+First, stock markets are better positioned to fund innovation than banks and second, innovation is a dependent variable, an outcome shaped by financial markets \citep{holmstrom1993market, allen1999diversity, hsu2014financial, brown2009financing, brown2013law, rajan1998finance, BoltonFreixas2000, kortum2000venture}.
+We contribute to the literature in two ways.
+First, unlike most previous studies, we study innovation as a driver of change in financial structure.
+Second, we study how institutional quality moderates how innovation shapes financial structure in three dimensions---stock market activity, efficiency and size relative to the banking sector.

-Figure \ref{fig:financial_structure} shows scatter plots---country-averages from 1960 to 2021 for 159 countries---of innovation against the ratio of a representative indicator of stock markets to a representative indicator of the banking sector for each dimension of financial structure---activity, efficiency, and size \citep{beck1999new, levine2002bank}.
-Higher ratios mean that stock markets are more active, more efficient, or larger in size than the banking sector.

-We can see that stock markets are more active and efficient than the banking sector in countries where innovation is higher, even though there is a significant variation at the low level of innovation.
-On the other hand, there is almost no relationship between innovation and the size of stock markets relative to the banking sector and a little variation in the relative size over innovation.
-Those contrasting stylized facts motivate us to study the relationship between innovation and financial system for the three dimensions of financial structure separately.
+Figure \ref{fig:financial_structure} shows scatter plots---country averages from 1960 to 2021 for 159 countries---of innovation proxied by the number of patent applications against stock market activity, efficiency and size relative to the banking sector as defined in \citep{beck1999new, levine2002bank}.
+Higher ratios mean that stock markets are more active, more efficient or larger in size than the banking sector.
+We can see that stock markets are indeed more active and efficient than the banking sector in countries where innovation is higher, even though there is a significant variation at low level of innovation.
+On the other hand, there is almost no relationship between innovation and stock market size relative to the banking sector with little variation in the relative size over innovation.
+Those stylized facts suggest that innovation might be positively associated with stock market activity and efficiency relative to the banking sector, but the association might not hold for stock market size relative to the banking sector.
+We will study the moderating role of institutional quality to further investigate the relationship between innovation and financial structure that can not be captured by simple two-dimensional scatter plots.

-Regarding identification, we do not view a country's financial structure as causing innovation in the first place.
-Stock markets do help companies grow and raise innovative capacity by financing R\&D investments \citep{brown2009financing}.
-However, stock markets do not provide ideas for innovation.
-In fact, the literature traditionally views financial development as a factor mitigating financial constraints for entrepreneurs but not as a determinant causing innovation \citep{levine1997financial}.
-We share the idea that innovation expands equity financing by reducing monitoring and bankruptcy costs \citep{boyd1998evolution,bose2005endogenous}.
-To establish a causality from innovation to financial structure, we will employ a instrumental variable (IV) strategy.